 Alia Thabit is an Arab-American dancer, writer, artist, and guide.
 Her teaching, coaching, and performing celebrates belly dance’s cultural ideals of feeling, improvisation, playfulness, and joy.

 Alia became a Somatic Experiencing® Practitioner to better help people connect to their body and soul with pleasure and ease.
 Her dance classes, coaching, and SE sessions help participants reclaim their joyful spirit and deep well of creativity.

-It all began when I was only sixteen years old at a belly dance class on my Brooklyn street.
-I thought it would be cultural–I’m half Arabic) and sexy!
+It all began when I was sixteen years old.
+There was a belly dance class on my Brooklyn street.
+I thought it would be cultural (I’m half Arabic) and sexy!

 Soon I was in class several times a week, two classes at a time (a three-week, ten-class card was the least expensive option), avidly soaking up Bobby and his principal dancers Jajouka and Elena Lentini (my idol and mentor).

 I had no idea of the world-class level of dance education I was receiving (the art education wasn’t bad either).
 I only knew that I had found something I loved.

-Fast forward a few more years to a broken ankle.
+Fast forward a few more years–to a broken ankle.
 I saw how fragile is a human body, how precious.
 I decided that from this moment on, I would dedicate myself to dance.
 I could do other art when I was old: write, paint, etc. But dance had a shorter shelf life.
 Dance was for now.

 By day, I went to Dunya’s classes; by night, I ran a huge puppet and helped stage manage for Elena.